halay08/guru-nest-boilerplate/architecture.md

 ## `.vuepress`

-Documentation config and destination folder See [VuePress doc](https://vuepress.vuejs.org) for more
+Documentation config and destination folder See [VuePress doc](https://vuepress.vuejs.org) for more.

 ## `src`